Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 The reference implementation will use 255 (Experimental) for now.

 Like EAP-NOOB, this draft will probably use a .arpa domain, in this case probably eap-ute.arpa, as default NAI realm.

+Additionally, the IANA should create registries for the message types and the message field mapkeys.

 # Implementation Status